SidhantGokulpure/MOS/README.md

 - Better Resource Utilization: System resources like memory and I/O devices are utilized more efficiently.

 ## Phase 1:
-- The guide presents the structure and operations of a Multiprogramming Operating System (MOS) project, particularly its initial version.
 - Assumptions are outlined, including error-free job input, sequential job processing, and a single program loaded into memory at a time.
 - Notation clarifies symbols like memory (M), Instruction Register (IR), and Service Interrupt (SI).
 - In MOS master mode, service requests (SI) are handled, involving reading data (READ), writing output (WRITE), and termination (TERMINATE).